Waves by YFSOL—The Simple and Quick Investment Plan for Yacht Crew

 Waves fees are among the lowest in the industry.
 There are four costs associated with Waves.

 1) There is a monthly service fee of €15.
-This covers the fixed costs associated with the banking structure that underpins Waves.
+This covers the fixed costs associated with the financial structure that underpins Waves.
 This is added to the money you transfer into Waves each month.

-2) There is a 2.5% charge on your monthly investments to pay for the mechanism of investing your money into the three funds.
+2) There is a 2.5% charge on your monthly investments to pay for the mechanism of investing your money into each of the three funds.
 In other words, 97.5% of the money you pay in is invested into the funds each month.

 4) The only other fee is the charge your bank makes when you transfer money out of Waves.